 Data was recorded at the trial level: time between first click and disappearance of the last shape, number of switches, and number of errors.
 We also recorded time between the disappearance of successive shapes.
 The Tukey HSD test was used for pairwise comparisons.
-Unless otherwise specified, data for the Length condition (6 or 18) is analysed separately.
+Data for the Length condition is analysed separately.